Akash420-oss/Project-Monalisa/README.md

 * Shell Script

 ## Getting Started
-It will run only Linux Machine.
+It will run only on Linux Machine.

 ### Requirements
 Make sure you have Gnome Terminal, Firefox, Wireshark and Proxychains  on your linux machine.